Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 Further revelations coming quickly thereafter, Bottom is dragged

-Simmons
+In Flashback, Simmons

-taking what he learned from the three Joe Kurtz contemporary crime novels he
+takes what he learned from the three Joe Kurtz contemporary crime novels he

 demons, but the overall effect on his life is the same self-destructive PI

-detached from society.
+detached from society we see in Joe Kurtz.
 This includes not

 only Bottom’s present-state existence, but also his family.
-Having shipped his son off to live with the
+Having shipped his son off to live with grandpa while he perpetually turns memory’s dial back to the moments he

 anti-hero.